Thou Shalt Not (musical): Response

 Ben Brantley, in his review for The New York Times, wrote, "It takes a singing dead man to bring a spark of life to Thou Shalt Not."
 The Village Voice wrote, "Unlike Zola's sexually depressed characters, everyone in the Broadway version seems to be getting it in spades...Dramatically, the bubblier context of David Thompson's book raises more questions that it cares to answer...songs that neither advance the plot nor illuminate the characters' secret logic."
 Clive Barnes wrote that the musical keeps "quite faithfully to the outline and even the spirit of the original novel – which Zola himself later transposed into a play for Sarah Bernhardt – they have not only short-changed the essential drama but also failed to come up with a memorable musical."
+However, the music received some praise.
+As Steven Suskin wrote about the cast album in Playbill, "Connick's score is quirky but whimsical, and totally respectable; I have heard far less interesting scores in far more successful shows."

 Recording

 A 77-minute original cast recording of the Tony nominated score was released on June 18, 2002.